ZBQtesla/codejam/README.md

 # codejam
-This is my practices on codejam
+This is our practices on codejam